curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-3.md

 ### Host header

-To make sure Caddy sends the correct `Host:` header to the upstream/backend locations, I use `header_upstream` option,
+To make sure Caddy sends the correct `Host:` header to the upstream/backend locations, I use `header_up` option,

 {% codeblock mark:5,13,18 %}
   handle /img/* {